BubbleBirb/cybirbs/README.md

 - Absolutely not meant for species with designs in the thousands.
 It'll end up being too much of a straight for google sheets.
 If you have that many design, I recommend lorekeeper or commissioning someone with fullstack knowledge to help you out.
 - Hard to edit the sheet to include more information.
 If you absolutely don't know anything about sheets or JS, you're going to have a really bad time.
 - No search function or _real_ pagination function on the outward page.
 (I'm not smart enough to add these in yet...but one day.)
+- Older computers might shit themselves, I'm so sorry google sheets is like that.

 ---